Online Master of Business Administration

 Veterans Administration Educational Benefits

 There are many education assistance programs available to eligible veterans and their dependents.
 Interested students are encouraged to contact Veterans Affairs at (800) 827-1000 or visit their website at http://benefits.va.gov/gibill/.
 Veterans or designated dependents who are 100% eligible for Chapter 33 post-9/11 benefits may qualify to participate in the Bryant University Yellow Ribbon Program.
-There is a Veterans Administration Coordinator located in the Registrar's Office to answer any questions.
+The Veterans Administration Coordinator, Rebecca Baccam may be reach at rbaccam@bryant.edu.
+The Veterans Administration Coordinator's office is located in the MRC wing of the Unistructure in the Advising Office to answer any questions.

 Private Scholarships

-In addition to information readily available through routine web searching, the Office of Financial Aid maintains an up-to-date online listing of scholarship notices from a number of foundations and organizations promoting their programs.
-These can be viewed by registered Bryant students in the financial aid section of the University's secure Banner Self-Service portal.
+Beyond what you can find with an online search, the Office of Financial Aid maintains an up-to-date directory of scholarship opportunities from numerous foundations and organizations.
+Registered Bryant students can view this listing in the Financial Aid section of the University’s secure Banner Self-Service portal.